mistyharsh/fp-ventures/learning/06-typeclasses/Notes.md

 ## Guidelines
 Keep your typeclass instances for a type in the same file as type.
-When we are automatically derving `Ord` typeclass, Data Constructor values to the left are less than values to the right:
+When we are automatically deriving `Ord` typeclass, Data Constructor values to the left are less than values to the right:

 ```haskell
 data DayOfWeek = Mon | Tue | Wed | Thu | Fri | Sat | Sun deriving (Ord)